bijan-dev/KiCad-3PDT-PCB-project/README.md

 # If you would like to order one

-Click into the 3pdt_pcb_fab_files.zip file, then download that zip file.
+Click into the `3pdt_pcb_fab_files.zip` file in this repo, then download that zip file.

 Then you can use a board fabricator like JLCPCB and upload that zip onto their site.